-- Understand the overall financial position of the Council and the outturn for 2019/20. - Have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner.
-And, - Be assured that the financial position of the Council is sound and secure.
+- Understand the overall financial position of the Council and the outturn for 2020/21. - Have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner, and - Be assured that the financial position of the Council is sound and secure.

 The style and format of the accounts complies with local authority accounting standards and is similar to that of previous years.
-The Council continues to review the content of the accounts and remove unnecessary detail in an effort to 'de-clutter' the accounts as recommended by CIPFA and our External Auditors.
+The Council continues to review the content of the accounts and remove unnecessary detail in an effort to 'de-clutter' the accounts as recommended by CIPFA and our External Auditor.

 This Narrative Report provides information about Pendle, including key issues affecting the Council and its accounts.
-It also provides a summary of the Council's financial position at 31st March 2020 and adopts the following structure:-
+It also provides a summary of the Council's financial position at 31st March 2021 and adopts the following structure:-

-- An introduction to Pendle - Key facts about Pendle - Information about the Council - The 2019/20 revenue budget and medium term position - The capital programme for 2019/20 and over the medium term - Financial performance of the Council in 2019/20 - Non-financial performance of the Council in 2019/20 - Overview of strategic risks facing the Council - The financial outlook to 2023/24 - The impact of the COVID-19 pandemic on the Council - Access to further information
+- An introduction to Pendle - Key facts about Pendle - Information about the Council - COVID-19 pandemic Implications for the Council - The 2020/21 revenue budget process and medium term position - The capital programme for 2020/21 and over the medium term - Financial performance of the Council in 2020/21 - Non-financial performance of the Council in 2020/21 - Overview of strategic risks facing the Council - The financial outlook to 2024/25 - Access to further information